European Super League: Consequences

-UEFA president Čeferin was conciliatory in welcoming the breakaway clubs back into the fold.
-Some UEFA members called for the recent changes to the Champions League format set to be implemented from the 2024 season, which would benefit the richer clubs more, to be rolled back.
-In a tweet, the ECA urged the European clubs "to work hand-in-hand."
-On 7 May, UEFA announced that the breakaway clubs must sell all their Super League quotes, offer to give €15 million to the grassroots game in recompense, and sign a Commitment Declaration.
-The clubs part of the agreement would have to pay €100 million if they were ever to join an unauthorised competition, while any breach of the commitment would result in a €50 million fine.
-UEFA confirmed that three clubs (Barcelona, Juventus and Real Madrid) stand to face sanctions over their still active involvement in the project, announcing the opening of disciplinary proceedings against them on 25 May for "a potential violation of UEFA's legal framework in connection with the Super League."
-These measures were stayed until further notice by UEFA's Appeals Body as a result of the rulings from the Spanish commercial court on 9 June and from the Swiss Federal Department of Justice and Police published two days prior, and the three clubs were officially confirmed on 15 June to be admitted to the 2021–22 UEFA Champions League.
+UEFA president Čeferin welcomed the breakaway clubs back after the Super League fallout, despite calls for a rollback of Champions League format changes that favor richer clubs.
+UEFA stipulated that these clubs must sell their Super League shares, donate €15 million to grassroots football, and sign a Commitment Declaration, facing hefty fines for future violations.
+Disciplinary proceedings were initiated against Barcelona, Juventus, and Real Madrid for their ongoing involvement in the Super League, but were stayed due to rulings from Spanish and Swiss courts.
+These clubs were eventually confirmed for the 2021–22 UEFA Champions League.
+A22 Sports Management filed a motion to scrap UEFA's agreement with nine clubs and to cancel the disciplinary case against the other three clubs.
+The 17th commercial court in Madrid ruled out potential sanctions from UEFA and FIFA for the Super League clubs.
+In September, following a Madrid court order, UEFA dropped its proceedings against Barcelona, Juventus, and Real Madrid, and did not seek the payment offered by the other nine founding clubs.

 On 22 June, as reported by The New York Times' Tariq Panja, the A22 Sports Management filed a new motion on behalf of the Super League to the Spanish court, seeking to scrap the agreement UEFA signed with nine clubs, and UEFA has five days to respond; it is also seeking to cancel in its entirety the disciplinary case against the other three clubs, which was suspended but is currently to stay pending UEFA's appeal against the court injunction.
 Moreover, a decision of the 17th commercial court in Madrid, which was made public on 1 July, ruled out the possibility of sanctions from UEFA and FIFA for the clubs involved in the project, given the antitrust issues which may occur were any punitive measures to be taken by the instances.
 On 27 September, after an order from a Madrid court to ban UEFA from taking any disciplinary action against Barcelona, Juventus, and Real Madrid; UEFA announced that it had abandoned its proceedings against the three clubs, and would not request payment of the sums offered by the nine other founding clubs.